darkuser21/Nmap/README.md

 Unsecured services (e.g., Telnet) can expose sensitive data.
 Services like RDP/SMB can be exploited if unpatched.
  ### 8️⃣ Saved Results
-All Nmap results saved in:
+All Wireshark results saved in:
 Result.txt